Blog » How to Guides » GROW Model Of Coaching

 As with any other model and way of coaching, the GROW model also has its faults and drawbacks.
 Let’s delve into some of those.

 The GROW coaching model is not a ‘one solution fits all’ but much rather a solution that can be altered to provide multiple ways of resolving.

 So while approaching the model and working with it, make sure to keep these few drawbacks in mind.

 Since the GROW model of coaching has been used for a few decades now, it is only natural that several great thinkers have suggested ways to make it better.

-They have also addressed the question of how coaches can make it more effective in different scenarios.
+Through our practical knowledge, they have also addressed the question of how coaches can make it more effective in different scenarios.

 Some of the critiques of the model are:

 It’s Too Specific

 The model is good for types of coaching where there is one ‘correct’ answer for every goal.